opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - split corner part into two to print it on the Renkforce printers
 - tried printing corner 2parts on the black PLA Renkforce
 - update top, bottom and side in Fusion360 before laser cutting
+- tried to laser cut these parts, but had problem exporting good dxf files -> construction lines were exported and apparently, they can't be hidden in a sketch
+- installed Up Studio on the workspace Windows computer and ran print for Sam on the Cetus 3D printer
+- installed Inkscape and removed unnecessary construction lines from DXF files -> not a very good method...